brandttru/Focus-Bear-Onboarding/1. Learn about Focus Bear and set your goals/git_understanding.md

 ![alt text](../images/merge_conflict.png)

 ### What did you learn?
 It is important to know how to resolve conflicts as it is not uncommon to experience conflicts.
+The overall process of merge conflicts was not new to me and I was able to navigate through the through VS Code confliction resolution as I had prior experience with it.
+In the future I will continue to use my knowledge of merge conflicts to prevent them from happening and resolve them in case they do happen.